A 'Mainstreaming Of Bigotry' As White Extremism Reveals Its Global Reach

 Blee was as horrified as the next person about the murders at the New Zealand mosques, but maybe not as surprised.

-Here in the United States, there's been a dramatic spike in white supremacist-motivated violence and murders.
+Here in the United States, there's been a spike in white supremacist-motivated violence and murders.
 According to the Anti-Defamation League, ideologically-motivated extremists killed at least 50 people in the U.S. last year, and all but one of those murders had at least some links to right-wing extremism.
 Only one, according to its recent report, was blamed on Islamist extremism.

 And therein lies another widespread and dangerous misconception, says Brian Levin, director of the Center for the Study of Hate and Extremism at California State University, San Bernardino.